Welcome! Many people think about gardening on the weekends and cooking during the week.

-Not tired enough yet, I laid more cardboard over the sod in the back yard in an 800 sq ft area. (“Definitely for next year”, I told my husband, as he rolled his eyes at me with a knowing look).
+Not tired enough yet, I laid more cardboard over the sod in the back yard in an 800 square foot area. (“Definitely for next year”, I told my husband, as he rolled his eyes at me with a knowing look).

-Finally, I started working on my project for the rest of the back yard…What will be a perennial and bulb garden for next year, with a flagstone path down the center, that will take up 1/2 of the back yard of a 1/2 acre lot.
+Finally, I started working on my project for the rest of the back yard.
+What will be a perennial and bulb garden for next year, with a flagstone path down the center, that will take up 1/2 of the back yard of a 1/2 acre lot.

 He just keeps shaking his head when I talk about “next year’s project”, knowing it will probably be a garden of earthly delights in a couple of months.I thought it would be fun to share my gardening exploits with anyone out there who might have as much of a love for gardening as I do.
-Hopefully, we can exchange some ideas to make our projects fun and we might learn something from each other.
+Hopefully, we can exchange some ideas to make our projects fun, and might even learn something from each other.

 The photos above show you the first island bed – the bed that took me 44 hours to till by hand.
-I made the classic gardening mistake of planting things a bit too close together and it’s quite crowded now, but never fear….that just gives me lots of plants for next year’s project.
+I made the classic gardening mistake of planting things a bit too close together and it’s quite crowded now, but never fear – that just gives me lots of plants for next year’s project.

 I hope that you will enjoy what the Gardening Cook will have to write about in the weeks and months to come.
 I welcome any and all comments in the comment section below.
 Are you a Gardening Cook?
 Or do you stick to just one or the other?